 A growth mindset is desirable for students as it increases the likelihood that when school work becomes difficult, they will persevere, facilitating improvement.

 Bradley stressed the importance of a resilient classroom environment.
+To achieve this:

-Finally, teachers should emphasise quality of work over speed and encourage reflection to develop strategies for improvement.
+- Teachers should emphasise quality of work over speed and encourage reflection to develop strategies for improvement.

 Lucy Crehan is author of one of the 2016 Economist Books of the Year – CleverLands.
 Her experiences working in the world’s highest performing education systems formed the basis for her book and her thought-provoking talk where she shared ideas of what educators in England can take from these systems.